kionkim/kakao.github.io/_posts/2018-08-02-sentiment_analysis_Rel_Net_Self_Atten.md

         return sentence_rep, att
 ~~~

 We have separate networks for feature extraction and attention.
 The resulting attention vector is of size $T\times 1$ and the resulting feature extraction is of size $T\times d$, where $d$ is a sort of hyper parameter.
 To multiply those two, we simply inflate attention vector to match the size of feature extraction.
 It's just a trick and other implementations could be better.
+The entire implementation can be found [here](http://210.121.159.217:9090/kionkim/stat-analysis/blob/master/nlp_models/notebooks/text_classification_RN_SA_umich.ipynb)

 # Result